 - How long can a person be sentenced to jail if convicted?

-- Where can I learn more about voyeurism crimes in Dallas-Fort Worth?
+- Where can I learn more about these crimes in Dallas-Fort Worth?

 Under Texas Penal Code § 21.17, an alleged offender commits voyeurism if the person, with the intent to arouse or gratify his or her sexual desire, observes another person without the other person’s consent while the other person is in a dwelling or structure in which the other person has a reasonable expectation of privacy.
 Generally, this crime is classified as a Class C misdemeanor.